Kevin P. Camden is the owner of Camden Law Office in Downers Grove, Illinois. His…

 Getting Help with Blogging

 Producing relevant and relatable content consistently can be time-consuming.
 Blogging and marketing efforts, in general, often get overlooked or pushed aside.
 Hiring a law firm-oriented marketing and communications agency, such as Law As a Business (LAB), to help provide regular content for your blog page will allow you to put more time into your legal work.

 The Digital Marketing Combination You Need.

 Most attorneys have invested in building a modern website as their firm’s online home.
 Now the challenge is how to attract people to your home?
-During the recording we discuss how blogging and social media work hand in hand to drive traffic to your website and keep you top of mind with your potential clients.
+During this video, we discuss how blogging and social media work hand in hand to drive traffic to your website and keep you top of mind with your potential clients.